finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies              the portfolio.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
+These must be in the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
+Each property must be from the \"Portfolio\" domain.
     String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.